es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 	$ bazel run //app:_blinkExampleUpload --platforms=@AvrToolchain//platforms:ElasticNode_v4

-Now look at the MCU-Leds at the elasticnode.
+Now look at the MCU-Leds at the elastic node.
 First all leds should be on and turned off after a half second.
 After that the leds should be turned on one after one and then should be turned off one after one.
 This last step is repeated infinite.

 ## Blink Lufa Example

-For building and running the blink Lufa Example you have to use the same commands like above but exchange "blinkUsartExample" with "blinkLufaExample".
+For building and running the blink Lufa Example you have to use the same commands like above but exchange "blinkExample" with "blinkLufaExample".
 So, the commands look like this:

     $ bazel build //app:blinkLufaExample --platforms=@AvrToolchain//platforms:ElasticNode_v4
 	$ bazel run //app:_blinkLufaExampleUpload --platforms=@AvrToolchain//platforms:ElasticNode_v4

-We again use screen for showing the communication.
-But now we open screen with the port of the Elastic Node.
+We use screen for showing the communication and open screen with the port of the elastic node.
-As mentioned before, to determine the port of the Elastic Node plug in and out and check in the devices list.
+As mentioned before, to determine the port of the elastic node plug in and out and check in the devices list.
-In our case the port of the Elastic Node is "ttyACM1".
+In our case the port of the elastic node is "ttyACM1".
 For printing the communication we use:

     $ sudo screen /dev/ttyACM1